-We draw attention to note 2.2 in the financial statements, which indicates that the company incurred a net loss of £429,657 and incurred operating cash outflows of £279,621 during the year ended 30 April 2023.
+We draw attention to note 2.2 in the financial statements, which indicates that the company incurred a net loss of £292,060 and incurred operating cash outflows of £8,476 during the year ended 30 April 2024.
+As a result, the company continues to rely on further financing through equity investment or divestment of its assets.
 As stated in note 2.2, these events or conditions, along with the other matters as set forth in note 2.2, indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.